top of page

 Home lab testing soil samples for soil life biology microorganisms in compost with a micro

-Looking at soil life under a microscope.
-We do direct microscopy focused on four main groups: bacteria, fungi, protozoa, and nematodes (both helpful and harmful), and we measure the biomass of the active representatives.
-These microorganisms drive the nutrient cycle to make nutrients available for crops, build soil structure, and reduce compaction.
-The web also includes arthropods and larger animals, but they aren’t part of this analysis.
-The test doesn’t identify exact species or detect specific pathogens, but it shows if the soil, compost, and liquid amendments have enough beneficial microbes to support strong and healthy plants, as well as soils free of weeds, and with good structure.
+The test doesn’t identify exact species or detect specific pathogens, but it shows if the soil, compost, and liquid amendments have enough beneficial microbes to regenerate the soil, support strong and healthy plants, as well as soils free of weeds, and with good structure.

 Fungus-Brown_Elaine_Ingham_Photographer_Magnification_400X-708X466.jpg